web2py/py4web/docs/chapter-05.rst

 The page will now display the color name on a background of the corresponding color.

-The key ingredient here is the decorator ``@action.uses(...)``.
-The arguments of ``action.uses`` are called **fixtures**.
-You can specify multiple fixtures in one decorator or you can have multiple decorators.
+The key ingredient here is the ``@action.uses(...)`` decorator.
+Its arguments are called **fixtures**.
+You can list several fixtures in one decorator, or stack multiple ``@action.uses`` decorators on the same function.
+Fixtures are objects that modify the behaviour of the
-Fixtures are objects that modify the behavior of the action, that may need to be initialized per request, that may filter input and output of the action, and that may depend on each-other (they are similar in scope to Bottle plugins but they are declared per-action, and they have a dependency tree which will be explained later).
+action: they may initialise per-request state, filter the action's input or output, and depend on one another (similar in scope to Bottle plugins, but declared per-action and resolved through a dependency tree, explained in a later chapter).

-The simplest type of fixture is a template.
-You specify it by simply giving the name of the file to be used as template.
-That file must follow the yatl syntax and must be located in the ``templates`` folder of the app.
-The object returned by the action will be processed by the template and turned into a string.
+The simplest fixture is a template — and the simplest way to declare one is to pass its filename.
+The file must use YATL syntax and live inside the app's ``templates`` folder. py4web feeds the dictionary returned by the action through the template to produce the response string.

-You can easily define fixtures for other template languages.
-This is described later.
+You can also write your own fixtures for other template languages; we cover that later on.

 Some built-in fixtures are: